abakabir/vagrant-openstack-1/README.md

 ### Test Overcloud deployment

-1. On the Director, deploy a test stack using a heat template.
+1. On the Director, deploy a test Heat stack using an already created template.
 This stack will test:

   - Instance creation works
   - Local image store using Glance works